Big-Ideas-Lab/nutrics/README.md

 ### Palate.py

 This file contains one class.
 The Palate class uses a dimensionality reduction technique we call "palate deconstruction".
 It reduces 300 dim embeddings to just 30 dim, based on the food's semantic relationship to different "flavors" defined in **flavors.pickle**.
 300 dim embeddings for a large corpus are stored in **unique_foods.pickle** and are in {string:embedding} format.

-### GeoLocal.py

-This file contains a dummy class for now.
-Given a latitude, longitude, and radius, the GeoLocal class will find nearby candidate options for menu items within walkable distance.

-### Recommender.py

-This file contains our recommendation model.
-It contains a "Recommender" class that accepts a two datasets as inputs -- one representing a user's positive history, and one containing candidate values from GeoLocal.py.
-Recommender compares these two datasets and makes ranked recommendations based on cosine distance.

 ## Frontend (Mobile Application)